 The proposed Canterbury Land & Water Regional Plan, Rule 5.138, provides for the installation, maintenance, use and removal of defences against water as a permitted activity subject to a number of conditions.
 One of these conditions is that the work is undertaken by, or on behalf of, a local authority or network utility operator in accordance with a plan that has been certified by Environment Canterbury as being in accordance with this Code of Practice.

-Local authorities and network utilities operate a range of assets which are located within or adjacent to the riverbed.
-This includes flood protection assets such as stopbanks, groynes, rock protection, and berm planting, as well as essential infrastructure assets that require protection from flood waters to maintain functionality (for example, intake structures, bridge or power pylon foundations, and roads).
-Installation, maintenance, use, or removal of these works has the potential to cause adverse environmental effects if it is not managed and undertaken appropriately.
+Local authorities and network utilities operate a range of assets which are located within the riverbed including flood protection assets such as stopbanks, groynes, rock protection and berm planting, as well as infrastructure assets that require protection from flood waters to maintain functionality (for example, intake structures, bridge or power pylon foundations).
+Installation, maintenance, use or removal of these works has the potential to cause adverse environmental effects if it is not managed and undertaken appropriately.
 This Code of Practice sets out the way these works can be undertaken in a way that avoids, remedies or mitigates potential adverse environmental effects.